When copying with the Finder, new files will be created with

 YoYotta always calculates MD5 and xxHash checksums regardless of this setting.

-Keep Quick Verify turned off when archiving to perform a full verification.
+Keep Quick Verify turned off when archiving to perform a full verification of each destination.

 Turn Quick Verify on when restoring to skip the full verify.